Battle of Wigan Lane: Battle

-Derby, aware of Lilburne's inferiority in strength wheeled about and marched back through the town hoping to defeat the Parliamentarian forces piecemeal before they could combine.
-In spite of the unfavourable nature of the ground Lilburne decided to make a stand.
-Lilburne deployed part of his cavalry on Wigan Lane and lined the hedgerows either side of the road with dismounted cavalry forming a choke point.
-As the Royalists approached they were met with a volley of musketry.
+Derby, aware of Lilburne's inferiority in strength, wheeled about and marched back through the town, hoping to defeat the Parliamentarian forces piecemeal before they could combine.
+In spite of the unfavourable nature of the ground, Lilburne decided to make a stand.
+Lilburne deployed part of his cavalry on Wigan Lane and lined the hedgerows either side of the road with dismounted cavalry, forming a choke point.
+As the Royalists approached, they were met with a volley of musketry.
 A fierce fight ensued in the same lanes through which Cromwell had chased the Scots in 1648.
 Derby divided his cavalry into two equal divisions of 300 men.
 Derby took command of the vanguard and gave the rear guard command to Sir Thomas Tyldesley.
-Three times during the day Derby led cavalry charges against the centre of Lilburne's line breaching but failing to break it.
-By the third charge, the ranks of the Royalists were severely depleted and they were overwhelmed by the superior numbers of Lilburne's arriving infantry, after an hour's fighting the remaining Royalists fled the field.
+Three times during the day Derby led cavalry charges against the centre of Lilburne's line, breaching but failing to break it.
+By the third charge, the ranks of the Royalists were severely depleted, and they were overwhelmed by the superior numbers of Lilburne's arriving infantry.
+After an hour's fighting, the remaining Royalists fled the field.

-Lord William Witherington, Sir William Throckmorton, Sir Thomas Tyldesley, Colonel Matthew Boynton and 60 others were killed or died of their wounds and 400 prisoners were taken.
-Cromwell's regiment, which had advanced to join Lilburne but arrived too late to directly participate in the fighting picked up many of the stragglers from the rout.
-Derby escaped badly wounded, and joined Charles at Worcester with only 30 horsemen.
+Lord William Witherington, Sir William Throckmorton, Sir Thomas Tyldesley, Colonel Matthew Boynton and 60 others were killed or died of their wounds, and 400 prisoners were taken.
+At least one Royalist prisoner, Sir Timothy Fetherstonhaugh, was executed by the Parliamentarians after a court-martial.

+Cromwell's regiment, which had advanced to join Lilburne but arrived too late to directly participate in the fighting, picked up many of the stragglers from the rout.
+Derby escaped badly wounded and joined Charles at Worcester with only 30 horsemen.

 Aftermath

-The defeat was a blow to the king as this was the only English Royalist force of any size to attempt to ride to his standard in Worcester.
+The defeat was a blow to the king as this was the only sizeable English Royalist force to attempt to ride to his standard in Worcester.
 Without large numbers of English Royalists to support him, his position was untenable and nine days later his predominantly Scottish army of about 15,000 men was decisively beaten at the Battle of Worcester by a Parliamentary army nearly twice the size under the command of Cromwell.
 This victory brought to an end Third English Civil War and ushered in nine years of republican rule.
 Charles escaped to France and lived in exile until his return at the Restoration in 1660.

 On the Isle of Man, the impact of the Royalist loss was also significant as few of the 170 men conscripted from the local population returned home.
 David Craine, in Manannan's Isle states that "those who did not fall in the fighting [were] hunted to their death through the countryside."
 Such a loss was certainly a multiple of the island's normal mortality rate during this period.